-In conjunction with the issuance of the HFE Note 1, we agreed with Heng Fai to treat \$3,050,218 of the Deployed Funds as a contribution to our capital and agreed to issue 250,892 shares of our unregistered common stock to Heng Fai at a conversion price of \$12.1575 per share (adjusted from \$0.08105 due to the Reverse Stock Split).
+In conjunction with the issuance of the HFE Note 1, we agreed with HFE USA, LLC to treat \$3,050,218 of the Deployed Funds as a contribution to our capital and agreed to issue 250,892 shares of our unregistered common stock to HFE USA, LLC at a conversion price of \$12.1575 per share (adjusted from \$0.08105 due to the Reverse Stock Split).
 As we use additional amounts of the HFE Master Funding Agreement in the future for acquisitions or working capital purposes, such amounts will be treated one-half as a loan and one-half as a contribution to our capital on the same terms as the April 14, 2014 conversion discussed above.
-Shares of our unregistered common stock splits, stock dividends and similar corporate events.
+Shares of our unregistered common stock issued to HFE USA, LLC as a result of these conversions will be subject to customary anti-dilution rights in the event of stock splits, stock dividends and similar corporate events.

 On July 18, 2014 the Board of Directors of the Company restructured this amount pursuant to the Master Funding Agreement.
 The Company converted the deployed portion of this funding to \$2,811,515 in an unsecured convertible promissory note bearing interest at the rate of 4.0%, payable on demand, but no later than March 1, 2019 (the "HFE Note 2").
 Payment of interest shall be made in cash annually in arrears on each March 1 of each calendar year, commencing on March 1, 2015.
-In conjunction with the issuance of the HFE Note 2, we agreed with Heng Fai to convert the remaining \$2,811,515 into unregistered shares of the Company's common stock at \$12.1575 per share (adjusted from \$0.08105 due to the Reverse Stock Split) and issued an additional 231,257 common shares of the Company to Heng Fai.
-Subsequent to this transaction, Heng Fai owns 504,013 common shares of the Company.
+In conjunction with the issuance of the HFE Note 2, we agreed with HFE USA, LLC to convert the remaining \$2,811,515 into unregistered shares of the Company's common stock at \$12.1575 per share (adjusted from \$0.08105 due to the Reverse Stock Split) and issued an additional 231,257 common shares of the Company to HFE USA, LLC.